*UPDATE PrEP Trial now underway.

 PrEP (Pre-exposure prophylaxis) is a type of medication called Truvada that is already used in Australia to treat HIV.
-Truvada has been shown to be extremely effective as PrEP at reducing HIV transmission among men who have sex with men.
+Truvada has been shown to be extremely effective as PrEP at reducing HIV transmission.

 What’s an off-Label prescription?

 In the absence of readily available Truvada for PrEP in WA, many people are choosing to purchase it from overseas.
 This is easily done once you have a prescription provided by a doctor where they request the drug “off-label” i.e. for a use that the TGA doesn’t currently approve it for.

 There are now eight places in Perth you can go to obtain a PrEP prescription.

 Click here for the full list.

 Adherence (how often you take your meds), is a massive factor in how effective the pill is.
 The current recommendation is to take PrEP daily – any less and you may not be protected.